Following interest rate hikes in the US, Europe and the UK, we examine the different economic outlooks the respective central banks are facing.

 Still, the committee said that it planned to further tighten policy.
 Chair Jerome Powell sought to drive this message home in his press conference, insisting that the Fed has a “long way to go” before it could declare victory against inflation.

-In the most recent ‘dot plot’ from December 2022, US policymakers expected the Fed funds rate would rise slightly above 5% in 2023.
-After the decision made on 1 February 2023, this would entail an additional 50bps of tightening over the coming months.
+In the most recent ‘dot plot’ from December, US policymakers expected the Fed funds rate would rise slightly above 5% this year.
+After last night’s decision, this would entail an additional 50bps of tightening over the coming months.

 Evidently, the Fed’s judgement that further tightening is appropriate presents clear risks to our view that rates have now peaked.
 However, we see at least three reasons to think this will have been the last hike:

 It may be a view that the Fed is also coming to.
 While chair Powell stressed that the Fed would be “cautious about declaring victory” over inflation, there were dovish undertones to his press conference, including an acknowledgement that a “disinflationary process” was underway.